Dynamic and Static Operator Library Build

 }

-2. Run the following command in the operator project directory to compile the operator project:
+2. Run the following command in the operator project directory to build the operator project:

 ./build.sh

-After the compilation is successful, the following files are generated in the ${CMAKE_INSTALL_PREFIX}/op_api directory:
+After the build is successful, the following files are generated in the ${CMAKE_INSTALL_PREFIX}/op_api directory:

-• Header file for operator prototype definition, which is used in the operator graph scenario to define the operator prototype.
+• Header file for operator prototype definition, which is used in operator integration into a graph to define the operator prototype.

-• Header file aclnn for single-operator calling, which is used in the single-operator calling scenario to provide APIs for directly calling operators.
+• aclnn header file for single-operator calling, which is used to provide APIs for directly calling operators.

 • Dynamic library libcust_opapi.so, which is used for dynamic linking.